CitrineInformatics/gemd-docs/docs/high-level-overview.md

 All attributes must specify the `origin` of their data as one of:

-* Specified: it is the intention to have this value
+* Specified: it is the intention to have this value.
-* Measured: this was directly measured during the process or measurement run
+* Measured: this was directly measured during the process or measurement run.
-* Computed: this was calculated based on other measured or derived properties
+* Computed: this was calculated based on other measured or derived properties.
-* Predicted: this was calculated based on a model, e.g. machine learning or simulation
+* Predicted: this was calculated based on a model, e.g., machine learning or simulation.
-* Summary: this was calculated based on a set of the same property at a finer level of granularity (aggregation of data)
+* Summary: this was calculated based on a set of the same property at a finer level of granularity (aggregation of data).
-* Unknown: the origin is not known, typically when migrating legacy data
+* Unknown: the origin is not known, typically when migrating legacy data.

-A `value` is a complex type that may contain both central (i.e. expected) and distributional (i.e. uncertainty) information.
+A `value` is a complex type that may contain both central (i.e., expected) and distributional (i.e., uncertainty) information.
-It also includes units for real (i.e. continuous) values.
+It also includes units for real (i.e., continuous) values.

 ### Data Object Specs and Runs